andreanicastro/voxlets/README.md

 ### Prerequisites

-I have run this code using a fairly up-to-date version of Anaconda on Ubuntu 14.04.
-This probably includes everything you need.
+I have run this code using **Python 2** on a fairly up-to-date version of Anaconda on Ubuntu 14.04.
+If you have a newer version of scipy, you will need to install weave seprately, which has been moved to its own project.

 ### How to run the pipeline on the tabletop dataset